discord-samba/localization/guides/writing_localization_files.md

 ## Defining String Resources

-Localization string resources are defined as key-value pairs within `.lang` files.
+Localization string resources are defined as key-value pairs within `.lang` files where the value is the body containing all text between its key and the next, or the end of the file.
 The key itself must be alpha-numeric with underscores allowed, and must be the first thing on a line.
 Whitespace is not allowed anywhere within the key declaration syntax.
 Anything resembling a localization string resource key that is syntactically invalid will be parsed as part of the previous string resource, or discarded as header